i30817/libretrofuzz/README.rst

 Besides those differences, if no retroarch.cfg is provided, both programs try to use the default retroarch.cfg.

-The option --skipi depends on `chafa <https://github.com/hpjansson/chafa>`_ to display images on the console, otherwise it uses the system image viewer and loses console focus.
+If `chafa <https://github.com/hpjansson/chafa>`_ is installed, the program will display new thumbnails of a game, with grey border for images already in use and with green border for new images.
 Chafa works better with a recent release and on a `sixel <https://en.wikipedia.org/wiki/Sixel>`_ or `kitty <https://sw.kovidgoyal.net/kitty/graphics-protocol/>`_ compatible shell.

 Example:
  ``libretro-fuzz --no-subtitle --before '_'``